 - a.
-Systematic process is in place to screen at least annually and during new patient evaluation for behavioral health risk factors utilizing established behavioral health screening tools. - Screening should include behavioral health conditions which could affect the patient's ability to successfully follow a plan of care for any chronic condition including suicide screening. - ii.
-Systematic process is in place for following up on any positive screening results (e.g., process is in place for managing positive depression, anxiety, substance abuse, and suicide screenings). - b.
+Systematic process is in place to screen at least annually and during new patient evaluation for behavioral health risk factors utilizing established behavioral health screening tools. - Screening should include behavioral health conditions which could affect the patient's ability to successfully follow a plan of care for any chronic condition including suicide screening. - Systematic process is in place for following up on any positive screening results (e.g., process is in place for managing positive depression, anxiety, substance abuse, and suicide screenings). - b.
 System with guideline-based reminders for age-appropriate risk assessment and screening tools for behavioral health disorders is in place. - i.
 Practice systematically uses point of care alerts based on identified risk. - ii.
 In addition to screening tool, patients are educated on behavioral health resources (e.g., via PPP, PO or PU website, community resources are available).

-Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Notes for Site Visits • Demo which evidence-based screening tools are routinely utilized, and how they are utilized
+Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Note s for Site Visits • Demo which evidence-based screening too they are utilized ols are routinely utilized, and how ١.
+Provide examples in EUP of both positive and nogative recults.
+If positive what